 Various types of bathtubs require different cleaning methods and materials as follows:

 - Porcelain bathtubs are cleaned using a liquid cleanser or non-abrasive powder soap.
-Place some amount of the powder or cleanser on a sponge or piece of cloth then use it to scrub the bathtub.
-Rinse with water afterwards.
+Place some powder or cleanser on a sponge or cloth, then use it to scrub the bathtub.
+Rinse with water afterward.

-- Acrylic bathtubs are cleaned using dish soap, warm water and a soft sponge.
+- Acrylic bathtubs are cleaned using dish soap, warm water, and a soft sponge.
 Be careful with acrylic surfaces since they easily get gouged and scratched.
-Rinse afterwards.
-You can also use citrus fruits such as limes, lemons and grapefruit to clean acrylic surfaces.
+Rinse afterward.
+You can also use citrus fruits such as limes, lemons, and grapefruit to clean acrylic surfaces.
 Commercial acrylic cleaners such as Formula 409 All-Purpose Cleaner, CLR Bath and Kitchen Cleaner, Dawn Dish Soap, and Lysol Power Bathroom Cleaner are safe for cleaning acrylic surfaces.

 Besides that, clean the drain by removing any hairs and debris from it with an auger.